 What is Globus Pharyngeus?

 Globus Pharyngeus refers to the feeling of a lump in the throat.
 Some people describe this as a ‘tightness’ in the throat which is commonly felt when swallowing saliva.
-This is usually not associated with sore throat.
-They don’t experience any difficulty in swallowing food, in fact some people find that the globus symptoms are better while eating and drinking.
+This is usually not associated with a sore throat.
+They don’t experience any difficulty in swallowing food, in fact, some people find that the globus symptoms are better while eating and drinking.
 This globus sensation is usually felt in the front of the neck and it can move up and down or sideways.

 How common is Globus Pharyngeus?